Frequently Asked Questions

 Can I use King County’s In-Lieu Fee Program for impacts permitted by a city?

 King County’s In-Lieu Fee Program may be able to be used for projects within city limits.
-Contact us to discuss specific needs.
-Many projects within city limits must be addressed on a case by case basis.
+Contact Mitigation Reserves Program staff to discuss specific needs.
+Many projects within city limits must be addressed on a case-by-case basis.

 How long does a credit purchase take?